AndreaN33/EECS301-Lab1/Lab1-Guide/FrustrationLab-Guide.md

 2. On the left-hand side of the Quartus window, the Project Navigator panel will show all the modules and files in the project.
 Open the top level module by double-clicking on the module name, **EECS301\_Lab1\_TopLevel**, in the navigator panel Hierarchy view.

-	**NOTE:** The Project Navigator panel has a drop-down menu to switch between viewing the project module Hierarchy and the project Files.
+	**NOTE:** The Project Navigator panel has a drop-down menu to switch between viewing the project module Hierarchy and the Project Files.

 	![Project Navigator](images/ProjectNavigator01.png)

 	**WARNING:** The Project Hierarchy is only updated after compiling the project so you may not see your changes right away.
 Switching to the **Project Files** view is usually easier in the early stages of a project when the module structure is in flux.